TMCApplications/spendology.io-docs/source/docs/innovation-forever.blade.md

 ---
 title: Getting Started
-description: "We’re a technology disrupter and we’re ready to help you get your share of the £50bn travel cash market with the UK’s only fully outsourced, white label cash delivery solution."
+description: "We are a technology disruptor and we’re ready to help you get your share of the £50bn travel cash market with the UK’s only fully outsourced, white label cash delivery solution."
 hidePageMenu: true
 hideBackToTop: true